-"Obviously the movies have helped," said Steve Grad, principal authenticator at PSA/DNA, when asked if he has noticed an increase in demand for autographs related to comic book characters.
+"Obviously the movies have helped," said the principal authenticator at PSA/DNA, when asked if he has noticed an increase in demand for autographs related to comic book characters.
 "Robert Downey Jr. from Iron Man is a big one," he says.
-And along with Downey's signature, Grad says that they also see a lot of super hero memorabilia signed by "Chris Hemsworth, Chris Evans, Samuel L. Jackson and others like creator, Stan Lee, who is a fairly easy autograph to obtain in person."
+And along with Downey's signature, the autograph expert says that they also see a lot of super hero memorabilia signed by "Chris Hemsworth, Chris Evans, Samuel L. Jackson and others like creator, Stan Lee, who is a fairly easy autograph to obtain in person."

 The market for vintage comic book related autographs is also strong.

-"George Reeves is easily the most popular and because of his controversial death – and early death as well – collectors covet his signature," said Grad.
+"George Reeves is easily the most popular and because of his controversial death – and early death as well – collectors covet his signature," said the PSA/DNA authenticator.
 "He's the original Superman and that will never change.
 His autograph will always be in demand."

 As mentioned before, there's also an autograph market for the creators themselves.
 Stan Lee, now 89 and the mastermind behind many of Marvel's most memorable superheroes, continues to be a regular on the fan convention circuit, so his autograph is relatively affordable.

-"For Bob Kane [creator of Batman], that's a different story and his signature can demand a premium on signed Batman and Joker sketches," said Grad.
+"For Bob Kane [creator of Batman], that's a different story and his signature can demand a premium on signed Batman and Joker sketches," say PSA/DNA experts.
 "From time to time we see Joe Shuster's [Superman co-creator] signature submitted, but those turn out to be forged more often than they are real."